kayeew/Android-Assignment/README.md

 ### Features:
 1.	**Send SMS**- allows user to send SMS using the SMSmanager getDefault() method.
-2.	**View Inbox** - displays all incoming and received SMS in a list view.
+2.	**View Inbox** - displays all incoming and received SMS on in a list view.
-3.	**Get GPS Location** – allows user to get its current location though the Google Map API over internet connection.
+3.	**Send GPS Location over SMS** – allows user to select a custom location or get its current location using the Google Map API.and send the Google map location link over SMS.
-It uses fine_location and course_location to determine the precise location of the user.
-The Google Maps API allows us to display the map and show the user where they currently are on the map and allows users to select a place on the map that will retrieve it’s GPS location
-4.	**Bluetooth Chat** - allows a two Bluetooth paired devices to connect and chat through the BluetoothSocket and of use of threads.
+4.	**Bluetooth Chat** - allows a two Bluetooth paired devices to connect and chat using Bluetooth Socket and multithreading.
 5.	**Camera** – The camera allows the user to take a photo and to save it into a folder called “DMS3 Pictures” that can be viewed in the phones default gallery.
 It creates a unique name for each photo and therefore there will be no clashes when saving.

 ### Setup: